 Pollen is the male fertilizing agent of flowering plants, trees, grasses and weeds.
 What also must be considered a factor with this allergic reaction, is how different types of pollen will affect different people.
 Here are some of the different types of pollen that might affect you:

-Tree pollen, which is common in early spring.
+Tree pollen is common in early spring.

-Ragweed pollen, which is common in fall.
+Ragweed pollen is common in fall.

 Dust mites, cockroaches and dander from pets can be bothersome year-round (perennial).
 Symptoms caused by dander might worsen in winter when houses are closed up.

-So how does it impact eyes?
+So how does it impact the eyes?

 So how does hay fever affect our eyes?
 The answer is dry eyes.
-Here at Eye Lounge we have many years of experience dealing with this issue and a range of products to help.
+Here at Eye Lounge, we have many years of experience dealing with this issue and a range of products to help.

 Dry eye, as obvious as the name suggests, is when the eyelids have a lubrication deficit.
 Though scientist predicts that 1 in 5 people have dry eye conditions, the concept of dry eyes began thousands of years ago.
 The first known record of any ocular lubrication dates back to 1550BC where Egyptian documents detailed tears as “the water within” thus establishing a relatively developed understanding of the ocular anatomy considering the time.
 Despite this, any form of ocular care wasn’t developed for thousands of years later in the mid-1850s.

 Our eyelids, when shut, slide on a compound consisting of oil, water and mucus across the ocular surface of our eyes.
 Whilst these compounds lubricate the eye, dry eye is when the water within that compound evaporates at an accelerated rate, thus meaning the eye becomes “dry.”
 This is, however, not the only cause of dry eye, there are a wide variety of factors to include, the second most important being the environment.
 Environmental factors such as wind, sun, heat, air conditioning and many more all contribute to the severity and volatility of dry eye.
-People with dry eye will normally describe their eyes as irritating, scratchy, sore, red or painful.
+People with dry eyes will normally describe their eyes as irritating, scratchy, sore, red or painful.

 Lastly, it is important to assess your day-to-day environment.
 Do you have the heating on full, or air conditioning blowing in the car?
 Are you blinking enough, or staring into your computer without giving your eyes enough rest?
 Are you eating a balanced diet with plenty of vegetables, fruit and omega oils?
 Are you getting enough rest?
 It is always important to treat the cause as well as the condition.